Anything that has mass and occupies space exists as a solid, liquid, or gas.

 - Mercury (Hg) 750 B.C.

 - 1200 BC - Hittites learned how to extract iron from rocks …Iron Age begins!
-Iron + Carbon a steel (Very hard material for armor, weapons, tools)
+Iron + Carbon forms Steel (Very hard material for armor, weapons, tools)

 - Metals not the only thing important, liquids too!
 Many cultures used juices and oils in everyday life and rituals